AJ090401/IT-Home-Lab/README.md

 # IT Home Lab

 A collection of virtual IT labs I built to develop hands-on experience with Windows Server, Active Directory, DNS, networking, and system administration.
+A little bit of Linux will be involved

 ## Labs